cis-ds/course-site/content/faq/asking-questions/index.md

 ## Include your `session_info()`

 Sometimes problems are caused by using older or incompatible versions of packages.
-The `session_info()` function in the `devtools` library will print a list of all active packages and their respective versions.
+The `session_info()` function in the `sessioninfo`` library will print a list of all active packages and their respective versions.
 Include this in your post so we know which versions of packages you are using by setting `si = TRUE` in the `reprex()` function, like this: `reprex(si = TRUE)`.

 ## Post your solution